villjulian/isToric/README.md

   ## Example 2

-Using ... in the paper it suffices to compute the dimension of a maximal torus if we know that the homogeneous ideal is prime, does not contain a linear form and its dimension is known.
+Using ... in the paper it suffices to compute the dimension of a maximal torus if we know that the homogeneous ideal is prime and it does not contain a linear form.

-Assume $I$ is a homogeneous prime ideal containing no linear forms and of dimension $s$.
+Assume $I$ is a homogeneous prime ideal containing no linear form and the dimension of the quotient ring is $s$.
 If the dimension
 ```
 lie = LieAlgebra(I)